Ubiquiti: Brands

 Ubiquiti product lines include UniFi, AmpliFi, EdgeMax, UISP, airMAX, airFiber, GigaBeam, and UFiber.

-The most common product line is UniFi which is focused on home, prosumer, business wired and wireless networking.
-EdgeMax is a product line dedicated to wired networking, containing only routers and switches.
+Their most well known product line is UniFi which is focused on home, prosumer, business wired and wireless networking in addition to IP cameras, physical access control systems, and VoIP phones.
+The EdgeMax product line is dedicated to wired networking, containing only routers and switches.
 UISP, announced in 2020, is a range of products for internet service providers.

-airMAX is a product line dedicated to creating point-to-point (PtP) and point-to-multi-point (PtMP) links between networks. airFiber and UFiber are used by Wireless Internet Service Providers (WISP), and Internet Service Providers (ISP) respectively.
+airMAX is a product line dedicated to creating point-to-point (PtP) and point-to-multi-point (PtMP) links between networks. airFiber and UFiber are used by wireless and fiber Internet service providers (ISP) respectively.

 Software products

-UniFi controller is a software package that can either run on special hardware (UniFi Cloudkeys, UniFi Dream Machine) or can be installed on Linux, Mac, or Windows.
-The controller manages all connected devices (access points, routers, switches, cameras, locks) and provides a single point for configuration and administration.
+Ubiquiti develops a variety of software controllers for their various products including access points, routers, switches, cameras, and locks.
+These controllers manage all connected devices and provide a single point for configuration and administration.
+The software is included as part of UniFi OS, an operating system that runs on devices called UniFi OS Consoles (UniFi Dream Machine, Dream Wall, Dream Router, Cloud Key).

+The UniFi Network controller can alternatively be installed on Linux, FreeBSD, macOS, or Windows, while the other applications included with UniFi OS such as UniFi Protect and UniFi Access must be installed on a UniFi OS Console device.

-WiFiman.com is an internet speed test tool that is integrated into most Ubiquiti products.
+WiFiman is an internet speed test and network analyzer tool that is integrated into most Ubiquiti products.
 It has mobile apps and a web version.

 Security issues

 U-Boot configuration extraction

 In 2013, a security issue was discovered in the version of the U-Boot boot loader shipped on Ubiquiti's devices.
 It was possible to extract the plaintext configuration from the device without leaving a trace using Trivial File Transfer Protocol (TFTP) and an Ethernet cable, revealing information such as passwords.

-While this issue is fixed in current versions of Ubiquiti hardware, despite many requests and acknowledging that they are using this GPL-protected application, Ubiquiti refused to provide the source code for the GNU General Public License (GPL)-licensed U-Boot.
+While the issue is fixed in current versions of Ubiquiti hardware, despite many requests and acknowledgment that they are using GPL-protected application, Ubiquiti refused to provide the source code for the GNU General Public License (GPL)-licensed U-Boot.
 This made it impractical for Ubiquiti's customers to fix the issue.
 The GPL-licensed code was released eventually.

 Upatre Trojan

 It was reported by online reporter Brian Krebs, on June 15, 2015, that "Recently, researchers at the Fujitsu Security Operations Center in Warrington, UK began tracking [the] Upatre [trojan software] being served from hundreds of compromised home routers – particularly routers powered by MikroTik and Ubiquiti's airOS".

-Bryan Campbell of the Fujitsu Security Operations Center in Warrington, UK was reported as saying: "We have seen literally hundreds of wireless access points, and routers connected in relation to this botnet, usually AirOS ...
+Bryan Campbell of the Fujitsu Security Operations Center in Warrington, UK was reported as saying: "We have seen literally hundreds of wireless access points and routers connected in relation to this botnet, usually AirOS ...
 The consistency in which the botnet is communicating with compromised routers in relation to both distribution and communication leads us to believe known vulnerabilities are being exploited in the firmware which allows this to occur."